lynnfaraday/aresmush.com/tutorials/config/config-basics/theme.md

 Several pre-made themes are available - you can browse them in the [Ares Extras Theme Gallery](https://github.com/AresMUSH/ares-extras/tree/master/themes).

-To use one of these themes, just use the command `theme/install <name>` in your MU client.
+To use one of these themes, just use the command `theme/install <github url>` in your MU client.
+For example: `theme/install `

 To revert to the default theme, use `theme/install default`.